larson-group/clubb_release/Readme.txt

 gcss.F: All the cases that you wish to run will require a modification to the tndcy and sfclyr subroutines, since they will be configured for thl and rt by default.
-Searching for SCLR_RT and SCLR_THETA should come up with all of them.
+Searching for SCLR_RT and SCLR_THETA should locate the code for all of them.

 All the other source files should work as is.

+The edsclrs are only computed in subroutine update().

 The Namelists: